Will a breast reduction lift my breasts?

 Will I be required to have additional surgery following a breast reduction?

-Women who have a breast reduction surgery are usually satisfied with the appearance of their breasts and enjoy the increased comfort levels that come with smaller breasts and no further surgical procedures are required.
-Unlike other breast procedures where implants need to be replaced, a breast reduction or mammoplasty requires no follow up procedures to maintain the appearance.
+Women who have a breast reduction surgery are generally satisfied with the appearance of their breasts and enjoy the increased comfort levels that come with smaller breasts and no further surgical procedures are required.
+Unlike other breast procedures where implants need to be replaced, a breast reduction or mammoplasty shouldn't require follow up procedures to maintain the appearance.
 Unless you become pregnant or gain a significant amount of weight after a breast reduction, the shape and size of your breasts should remain the same.